statebait/blog/content/blog/gsoc-phase-one/index.md

 Tools/Technologies used: [Python](https://www.python.org/), [Python API for libsbml](https://github.com/sbmlteam/python-libsbml), [python-shell](https://github.com/extrabacon/python-shell), [express-formidable](https://github.com/utatti/express-formidable)

-For this task, the idea was that the user would upload a SBML file and the application would return him all the information present in the SBML file.
+For this task, the idea was that the user would upload a SBML file and the application would return all the information present in the SBML file.
 For this, we had to research the different SBML parser libraries available and in which language was their API.
 We finally decided to have to go with the python-libsbml as it was developed by the team which create SBML itself and was actively maintained, had a comprehensive API along with good docs.

 Using the python parser entailed a python integration with NodeJS (as the parsing would happen in the backend) and I initially thought this would be troublesome but it turned out to be as easy as importing an npm package and calling its API, namely python-shell.

-The code was as simple as:
+The code for the above:

 ```jsx
 PythonShell.run("sbmlParser.py", options, function(err, data) {